nickbruggen90/nickbruggen90/README.md

 #### This will be a place for command syntax, verification output, protocol architecture and modern networking technologies
 ---
 ### What you'll find here
-* Deep-dives
+* Deep-dive protocol and technology breakdowns
-* Correct command syntax
+* Accurate command syntax
-* Verification outputs
+* Real verification output examples
-* Troubleshooting Scenarios
+* Common Issues and Fixes (troubleshooting)
-* Lab Documentation
+* Lab Documentation and configuation walkthroughs
 ---
 ### Why this repo exists?
 * A study reference